ulixee/platform/datastore/docs/overview/introduction.md

 Datastore Tables allow you to manage and deploy database tables as part of your "api".
 This can be useful to enhance your functions with metadata or cached data.

-## How Datastores Work

-Each Datastore is a wrapper for defining a composable scraper script.
-You can run datastores directly from the command line or upload them to a [Cloud](https://ulixee.org/docs/cloud).

 ## Installation

 To get started using Datastore in your project, use the following commands: